Social therapy at Colton’s Social House in Clovis

-CLOVIS, California (KGPE) – Colton’s Social House is figuring out a way to make social distancing a social therapy.
+CLOVIS, California (KSEE) – Colton’s Social House is figuring out a way to make social distancing a social therapy.
 This week they’re holding what they call Beta-Mode Preview nights.

 The special preview nights will give customers a chance to give feedback on their experience while at the same time giving staff a chance to reacclimate to what’s new in the restaurant’s new “social therapy” theme.